Skip to Content

 • Infection or inflammation.

-What are the signs and symptoms of hernias?
+What Are the Signs and Symptoms of Hernias?

+Hernia symptoms can vary depending on the type of tissue involved.
 For instance, a hiatal hernia can lead to heartburn, while an inguinal hernia can cause burning in the groin.

 Some of the more common hernia symptoms include: